molefrog/wouter/README.md

 ### How do I make a link active for the current route?

 There are cases when you need to highlight an active link, for example, in the navigation bar.
 While this functionality isn't provided out-of-the-box, you can easily write your own `<Link />` wrapper and detect if the path is active by using the `useRoute` hook.
-The `useRoute(pattern)` hook returns a pair of `[match, params]`, where `match` is a boolean value that tells if the pattern matches current location:
+The `useRoute(pattern, options)` hook returns a pair of `[match, params]`, where `match` is a boolean value that tells if the pattern matches current location:

 ```js
 const [isActive] = useRoute(props.href);